Joseph1951210/RealRoute/README.md

 ## 📚 Citation
 If you find this work helpful, please consider citing our paper:
 ```
+@inproceedings{guo2025deepsieve,
+  title={DeepSieve: Information Sieving via LLM-as-a-Knowledge-Router},
+  author={Guo, Minghao and Zeng, Qingcheng and Zhao, Xujiang and Liu, Yanchi and Yu, Wenchao and Du, Mengnan and Chen, Haifeng and Cheng, Wei},
+  booktitle={Findings of the Association for Computational Linguistics: EACL 2026},
+  year={2026}
+}

 @article{guo2025deepsieve,
   title={DeepSieve: Information Sieving via LLM-as-a-Knowledge-Router},
   author={Guo, Minghao and Zeng, Qingcheng and Zhao, Xujiang and Liu, Yanchi and Yu, Wenchao and Du, Mengnan and Chen, Haifeng and Cheng, Wei},
   journal={arXiv preprint arXiv:2507.22050},
   year={2025}
 }

 ```